 I wasn't about to spend time repairing the fractured GRP and put the bumper back on with knackered mountings so out came the Wizard (Black & Decker's answer to Dremel) and the old mounts were cut out.

-I guesstimated the dimensions and welded up some new mountings (using stainless bolts):
+I guesstimated the dimensions and welded up some new mountings (using stainless steel bolts):

 which were duly glassed back in.
 I then ground the areas that would receive new reinforcement: